Brake Systems: Understanding Your Car’s Calipers and Wheel Cylinders

 To figure out what type of brake is used on your own personal vehicle, take a look through the spokes on your rim: if you see a flat shiny disc staring back at you, with a somewhat curved housing (caliper) straddling it near the top, then you have disc brakes.
 If instead you’re looking at what seems to be a solid hat-shaped cover over the center of the hub immediately behind the wheel, then you have drum brakes.
 As stated earlier, it’s not uncommon to see some types of vehicles mix and match the two — particularly pickup trucks, which until recently all had drum brakes at the rear.
 Most vehicles today have 4 wheel disc brakes—unless your car hails from the ’60s, then you’ll find drums on front and rear!

+Check out all the brake system parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on brake systems, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Morguefile.